Established in 2018

 - Candidates may self-nominate.

-- Individuals nominated but not selected may be re-nominated in succeeding years.
+- Individuals nominated but not selected may be re-nominated in succeeding years, if eligible.

 - Completed nomination form.

 - Letter of nomination (include as an addendum to the nomination letter, a short paragraph of no more than 100 words to appear in professional publications citing the nominee’s contributions).

 - A statement of approximately 500 words in length outlining the nominee’s research contributions to advancing knowledge in the field of occupational therapy and/or rehabilitation science (For example, did nominee’s work result in adoption of a measure, intervention, approach to practice, policy or paradigm shift, etc. nationally and/or internationally?
 How has the work been viewed accepted and incorporated into research, practice, or education?).

 - Three (3) letters of support.